antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/heapq.rst

 Priority Queue Implementation Notes
 -----------------------------------

-A `priority queue <https://en.wikipedia.org/wiki/Priority_queue>`_ is common use for a heap, and it presents several implementation challenges:
+A `priority queue <http://en.wikipedia.org/wiki/Priority_queue>`_ is common use for a heap, and it presents several implementation challenges:

 * Sort stability:  how do you get two tasks with equal priorities to be returned in the order they were originally added?

-* In the future with Python 3, tuple comparison breaks for (priority, task) pairs if the priorities are equal and the tasks do not have a default comparison order.
+* Tuple comparison breaks for (priority, task) pairs if the priorities are equal and the tasks do not have a default comparison order.

 * If the priority of a task changes, how do you move it to a new position in the heap?